pletzer/python-oop-novice/_episodes/03-inheritance.md

 >
 > In the previous episode, we wrote a `QuadraticPlotter` class for
 > plotting quadratic functions.
 We know, however, that quadratics are
-> not the only type of polynomials in the world.
+> not the only type of polynomial in the world.
 >
 > Write a `PolynomialPlotter` class similar to `QuadraticPlotter`, and
 > rewrite `QuadraticPlotter` to be a subclass of it.